 - Tournament-legal bonuses: If you’re training a competitive FP to enter tournaments, an alternative Spirit setup you could use is Physical Attack ↑, Foot Attack ↑, and Floaty Jumps.
 With this build, Mii Brawler’s attack power will increase by 1.1x or 1.2x (depending on the move it uses).
 Furthermore, Floaty Jumps will decrease its falling speed, which in turn increases its recovery potential!
 You can also opt to run Shield Damage ↑ over Foot Attack ↑, as it increases the power of Head-On Assault as a landing option.

-- Raid Boss bonuses: If you’re training a Raid Boss, the same setups as above work just fine — just don’t use Shield Damage ↑, because Head-On Assault isn’t very good against human players.
+- Raid Boss bonuses: If you’re going the Raid Boss route, the same setups as above work fine — just don’t use Shield Damage ↑, because Head-On Assault isn’t very good against human players.
 If you need a specific setup to use, though, try Physical Attack ↑, Move Speed ↑, and Landing Lag ↓.

 For stats, you can either keep them balanced (2100 / 2100) or lean more into defense (2000 / 2200).
 Make sure the FP’s Spirit-type is Neutral.
-A quick note here: we’ll go over the best custom moves to use in our competitive training and Raid Boss training sections.
+Quick note here: we’ll go over the best custom moves to use in our competitive training and Raid Boss training sections.

 As always, you’ll want to mirror match your FP as it levels up.
 But Mii Fighter FPs take this a step further: in addition to mirror matching it, you’ll also need to equip the exact same special moveset.
-For a competitive FP, the best custom moves to use are Flashing Mach Punch, Suplex, Soaring Axe Kick (if using the Floaty Jumps Spirit effect) or Helicopter Kick (if the FP is not using the Floaty Jumps Spirit effect), and Head-On Assault.
+For a competitive FP, the best custom moves to use are Flashing Mach Punch, Onslaught or Suplex (whichever you prefer), Soaring Axe Kick (if using the Floaty Jumps Spirit effect) or Helicopter Kick (if the FP is not using the Floaty Jumps Spirit effect), and Head-On Assault.
 Be sure to walk while training — don’t run!
 If your FP has the Floaty Jumps Spirit, you’re welcome to go off-stage to edgeguard.
 Otherwise, keep Mii Brawler on-stage at all times.
-Here are all the moves you should focus on during training:
+Here are all the moves you should emphasize during your FP’s training:

 - Flashing Mach Punch is one of Mii Brawler’s main options.
 Its initial hitbox is long-lasting, and the actual attack strikes opponents several times before following up with a powerful uppercut at the end.
-Use lots of Flashing Mach Punches during training!
+Use lots of Flashing Mach Punches!

-- Suplex has a short range and can’t KO, but is an excellent option nonetheless that should be used alongside Flashing Mach Punch.
+- Suplex (if you equipped it) has a short range and can’t KO, but is an excellent option nonetheless that should be used alongside Flashing Mach Punch.
 Use it when your FP is a short distance away!
+Onslaught (if you equipped it instead) is best used from a distance as well.

 - Down tilt is a quick close-up move that launches opponents upward to allow for follow-ups.
 These follow-ups are hard-coded, though, so all you need to do is hit your FP with a single down tilt and then do nothing else afterward.